TD-Dan/Sunwai/lisuma (base set)/KE.md

 ## Origin

-*   **Penetoki**: Meaning swapped with [[KU]].
+*   **Sunwai**: Meaning swapped with [[KU]].
 Primarily gets this meaning systemically through the swap, allowing [[KU]] to align phonetically with [[U]] (Uncertainty) for its Question particle role.
 Direct phonetic resonance for "past/before" is less strong than for other roots, though distant conceptual links might be considered (e.g., English *keep* related to preserving the past, or the /k/ sound in sequence markers across languages).

 ## Proverbs